jhpyle/docassemble/_docs/config.md

 By default, a user with privileges of administrator or developer can install Python packages on the server, or update existing Python packages.
-To disable updating of packages through the user interface, set `allow updates` to `false`.
+To disable updating of packages through the user interface and the API, set `allow updates` to `false`.

 {% highlight yaml %}
 allow updates: false
 {% endhighlight %}

+Note that the [Playground] also allows users to change the code on the system, so if you set `allow updates: false`, you will probably also want to set [`enable playground`] to `false`.

 ## <a name="update on start"></a>Whether software is updated on start